 2020 2021 2022

-Lost time injury frequency rate 1.08 2.06 0
+Lost time injury frequency rate 1 1.08 2.06 0

 Fatalities 0 0 0

-1. LTIFR measures the number of lost-time injuries per million hours worked during an accounting period.
-Rate provided is for GPT employees only, based upon externally verified WorkCover claims.
+^{1.} LTIFR measures the number of lost-time injuries per million hours worked during an accounting period.
+Rate provided is for GPT employees only, based upon externally verified

-- Work with our directly engaged national contractors to further enhance alignment on safety performance expectations and the minimisation of injury and harm. - Commission an external safety audit of assets new to the portfolio to help establish baseline performance data and identify opportunities for improvement. - Scontinue to enhance contactor management capability across all asset classes, adopting consistent induction and reporting platforms. - Complete an update of all safety induction materials.
+- (A) Work with our directly engaged national contractors to further enhance alignment on safety performance expectations and the minimisation of injury and harm. - Commission an external safety audit of assets new to the portfolio to help establish baseline performance data and identify opportunities for improvement. - (3) Continue to enhance contactor management capability across all asset classes, adopting consistent induction and reporting platforms. - Complete an update of all safety induction materials.

-NEAR MISS REPORTING
+NEAR MISS REPORTING2